TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

 }

 namespace lift {
-    inline constexpr auto foo = +LIFT(lib::foo);
+    inline constexpr auto foo = LIFT(lib::foo);
 }
 {% endhighlight %}

 Now we can use `lift::foo` instead of `lib::foo` and it'll fit the requirements I laid out at the start of the post.
-The unary `+` in front of `LIFT` is there to decay the closure to a function pointer type to avoid some other possible ODR violations[^4].
-Of course, you could also make a macro out of this construct if you find yourself needing to do it for a lot of overload sets.
+Unfortunately, I think it's possible to hit ODR-violations with this due to possible difference in closure types cross-TU.
+I'm not sure what the best workaround for this is, so input is appreciated.

 ---------------

 ### Conclusion

 I've given you a few solutions to the problem I showed at the start, so what's my conclusion?
 C++ still has a way to go to support this paradigm of programming, and teaching these ideas is a nightmare.
-If a beginner or even intermediate programmer asks how to pass overloaded functions around -- something which sounds like it should be fairly easy -- it's a real shame that the best answers I can come up with are "Copy this macro which you have no chance of understanding", or "Make function objects, but make sure you do it this way for reasons which I can't explain unless you understand the subtleties of ODR[^5]".
+If a beginner or even intermediate programmer asks how to pass overloaded functions around -- something which sounds like it should be fairly easy -- it's a real shame that the best answers I can come up with are "Copy this macro which you have no chance of understanding", or "Make function objects, but make sure you do it this way for reasons which I can't explain unless you understand the subtleties of ODR[^4]".
 I feel like the language could be doing more to support these use cases.

 Maybe for some people "Do it this way and don't ask why" is an okay answer, but that's not very satisfactory to me.
 Maybe I lack imagination and there's a better way to do this with what's already available in the language.
 Send me your suggestions or heckles on Twitter [@TartanLlama](https://twitter.com/TartanLlama).